Andrew Ryder artist statement

 home

-colour light art
+colour light movement

 As a student in the 1970s I had an interest in the 1960s optical kinetic work of the Zero group in Germany and the South American artists of Group Researche D’arte Visuel in Paris.
 Artists who believed they could communicate without an institutional or political context.

 The early work was kinetic with an interest in shadow, reflection, colour, sun and air movement.
-Later I added attractive and repulsive magnetised elements in suspended arrays.
+Later I added attractive and repulsive independently magnetised elements in suspended arrays.
 Later electric motors, electromagnetic pulse mechanisms with micro controllers and then LEDs.

 For a while I was concerned with depth differentiation and twilight perception, specifically an exploration of the Purkinje Shift, a perceptual anomaly that occurs at dusk.